densumesh/clip-vault/README.md

 ./target/release/clip-vault-app
 ```

+The app will guide you through initial setup with an onboarding flow, then run in the background with system tray access.

 ## Architecture

-Clip Vault is built as a Rust workspace with multiple crates:
+Clip Vault is built as a Rust workspace with integrated components:

 ### Core Components

 - **`clip-vault-core`** - Core library with encryption, storage, and data models
 - **`clip-vault-cli`** - Command-line interface for interacting with your vault
-- **`clip-vault-daemon`** - Background service that monitors clipboard changes
-- **`clip-vault-app`** - Desktop GUI application built with Tauri and React
+- **`clip-vault-app`** - Desktop GUI application with integrated background monitoring

 ### Key Technologies